INTERCAPE TERMS AND CONDITIONS OF SERVICE

 9.2.
 INTERCAPE reserves the right to refuse to transport or continue to transport, any passenger(s) or their luggage or goods provided that such refusal shall not result in any unfair discrimination.

 9.3.
-INTERCAPE will not refuse the transport of passengers merely based on the fact that they are physically challenged.
+INTERCAPE will not refuse the transport of passengers merely because they are physically challenged.

 9.5.
 INTERCAPE reserves the right to revise seat allocations without prior notice and to operate substitute vehicles of a different standard from those advertised should operational requirements or circumstances so dictate.